5 Days in Cape Town: The Perfect One Week Itinerary

 How we spent 5 days in Cape Town

-We got to Cape Town after 3 weeks on the road; we'd safaried, we'd hit the beach, we'd driven a few thousand kilometers, and swam with sharks.
+We got to Cape Town after 3 weeks on the road; we'd safaried in Kruger National Park, we'd hit the beach on The Wild Coast, we'd driven a few thousand kilometers, and swam with sharks.
 After all that, I honestly didn't think the city could possibly be as great as all the countryside we'd seen.
 But, ohhhhhh Cape Town is a beaut.
+She did not disappoint.
 Here's how we spent 5 days in Cape Town.

 READ MORE: our 30 day Road Trip across South Africa